New Brighton, Minnesota: 2000 census

+Economy

+APi Group is located in New Brighton; it became a Fortune 500 company in 2026.
+In 2026, Andersen Corporation bought an office building in New Brighton for $9 million.

+Twin Cities Ordinance Plant

+In the 1940s, New Brighton housed the Twin Cities Ordinance Plant (TCOP) which manufactured .30 and .50 caliber ammunition during World War II.
+This factory employed 24,000 employees at the height of World War II-era weapons production, over half of whom were women.
+The plant was operated by the Federal Cartridge Corporation (FCC), which called itself the "employer of the greatest number of Negro workers" in Minnesota, and provided Black women with opportunities in machine operation, product inspection, plant security, and nursing.

+Workers frequently operated in unsafe environments at the TCOP, causing injuries and forcing many to create mutual aid societies and establish businesses in order to support one another and themselves.
+The FCC publicly stated its opposition to racial discrimination in hiring, but limited its acceptance of new applicants in 1943, in light of factory race riots in other cities including Detroit.
+The company also initially hired Black women in jobs like custodial and cafeteria work, reflecting stereotypical ideas of their abilities as workers.
+The TCOP also organized the Negro Personnel Department around this time, in order to stress its non-discrimination policy.
+Many women employees formed strong social networks in the Women’s Army and Navy Department (WANDs) and other groups.

 Government

 New Brighton has a council/manager form of government.
 The City Council meets the second and fourth Tuesdays of the month at New Brighton City Hall.
 Meetings are open to the public and are televised live on New Brighton's Government-access television (GATV) cable TV channel 16.

 Education

 Four public schools are in New Brighton: Bel Air Elementary School, Sunnyside Elementary, Highview Middle School, and Irondale High School; additionally, until 2005, when it was converted into a community education center, there was a fifth public school in New Brighton: Pike Lake Kindergarten Center, now known as Pike Lake Education Center.
 All these schools are part of the Mounds View Public Schools (District 621).

 Nearby private high schools attended by residents include Totino-Grace in Fridley, Minnehaha Academy in Minneapolis, and Breck School in Golden Valley.
 High school students in a portion of eastern New Brighton attend nearby Mounds View High School.
 A small fraction of New Brighton students attend Wilshire Park Elementary and Saint Anthony Village Middle and High Schools in nearby Saint Anthony Village, as part of New Brighton is served by ISD 282.